 General liability insurance covers client property damage and injuries.
 Graphic designers can often bundle it with property insurance in a business owner’s policy.

 This policy is also called professional liability insurance.
-It can cover legal bills if a graphic designer is sued over a work mistake, copyright infringement, or defamation.
+It can cover legal expenses if a graphic designer is sued over a work mistake, copyright infringement, or defamation.

 Most states require graphic design businesses with employees to buy this policy.
-It covers medical fees and lost wages for work-related injuries and illnesses.
+It covers medical costs and lost wages for work-related injuries and illnesses.

 This policy can help graphic designers pay the recovery costs associated with a data breach or other cyberattack, including the cost of notifying affected clients.

-Your graphic design business could face devastating expenses if you are accused of copyright infringement or if you accidentally damage a client's property or equipment.
-Graphic design insurance can cover these and other liabilities.
+Your graphic design business could face devastating expenses if you are accused of copyright infringement or if you accidentally damage a client's equipment.
+Graphic design insurance can cover these liabilities, along with risks like theft, injuries, and data breaches.